Idksouls/TCP1101_Assignment/PART2.md

 1. Created the GameBoard.
 2. Spawn Alien in the center of the GameBoard.
+3. Created the Quit game function.
+4. Created the default game setting feature.

 ### Javier Austin Anak Jawa

 1. Prepared the documentation for Part 1.
 2. Created the helpCommand function.
+3. Made Zombie spawn on the gameboard.
+4. Made Game Object spawn on the gameboard.

 ## Problems Encountered & Solutions